-- 1. General - 1.1 It is recommended to provide 25% spare capacity for future use, although in cases where future loads are not expected, the City may approve reduction of the spare capacity. - 1.2 Percent Impedance (%Z) in accordance with CSA and design requirements. - 1.3 Copper windings only. - 1.4 All three phase transformers to be delta-wye unless otherwise approved by the City. - 1.5 Specify the relevant CSA standards for each transformer installation. - 2.
-Outdoor liquid filled transformers - 2.1 Efficiency in accordance with: - 2.1.1 CAN/CSA C802.1 Minimum Efficiency Values for Liquid-Filled Distribution Transformers - 2.1.2 CAN/CSA C802.3 Maximum Losses for Power Transformers - 2.2 Secondary neutral terminal bushing is required.
-The neutral must be fully rated for all neutral grounding resistor applications. - 2.3 Provide surge arrestors on the primary side of the transformer. - 2.4 The NGR enclosure shall be stainless steel and NEMA 3-R rated. - 2.5 Primary terminal bushings shall be suitable for cable connections. - 2.6 Secondary terminals for connecting secondary cables or cable bus duct / bus way shall be tinned copper bus bars. - 2.7 Utilize PCB free transformer oil suitable for Arctic conditions (extreme cold climate). - 2.8 The transformer core shall be cold rolled grain oriented steel laminations. - 2.9 Transformer shall withstand thermally and mechanically a two second short circuit at its secondary terminals. - 2.10 Transformer shall be equipped with all standard metering, pressure relief, and CTs as required by CSA. - 2.11 Transformer shall be provided with stainless steel grounding pads at two diagonally opposite ends. - 2.12 Transformer shall be equipped with oil fill, drain and sample valves. - 2.13 Transformer shall be equipped with an oil level monitoring gauge with alarm contacts. - 2.14 Transformer shall be equipped with a de-energized tap changer on the primary winding.
+- 3.1 Efficiency in accordance with: - 3.1.1 CAN/CSA C802.1 Minimum Efficiency Values for Liquid-Filled Distribution Transformers - 3.1.2 CAN/CSA C802.3 Maximum Losses for Power Transformers - 3.2 Secondary neutral terminal bushing is required.
+The neutral must be fully rated for all neutral grounding resistor applications. - 3.3 Provide surge arrestors on the primary side of the transformer. - 3.4 The NGR enclosure shall be stainless steel and NEMA 3-R rated. - 3.5 Primary terminal bushings shall be suitable for cable connections. - 3.6 Secondary terminals for connecting secondary cables or cable bus duct / bus way shall be tinned copper bus bars. - 3.7 Utilize PCB free transformer oil suitable for Arctic conditions (extreme cold climate). - 3.8 The transformer core shall be cold rolled grain oriented steel laminations. - 3.9 Transformer shall withstand thermally and mechanically a two second short circuit at its secondary terminals. - 3.10 Transformer shall be equipped with all standard metering, pressure relief and CTs as required by CSA. - 3.11 Transformer shall be provided with stainless steel grounding pads at two diagonally opposite ends. - 3.12 Transformer shall be equipped with oil fill, drain and sample valves. - 3.13 Transformer shall be equipped with an oil level monitoring gauge with alarm contacts. - 3.14 Transformer shall be equipped with a de-energized tap changer on the primary winding.
 The tap changer should be functional to -40°C ambient temperature operation.
 At minimum two taps above and two taps below at 2.5% increments shall be provided.
-All taps shall be full capacity.
+All taps shall be full capacity. - 3.15 Where Transformer connections are enclosed in junction boxes provide window for infrared thermography.
+Not applicable to pad-mount transformers.